bbauska/JS-Basics-Unlock/README.md

     function.

--   let and const: Both of these keywords allow for block-scoping, which limits the visibility of a variable to the block in which it\'s declared (a block is defined by curly braces {l This is a crucial feature for managing variable lifecycle and avoiding unintentional interference between different parts of a program.
+-   let and const: Both of these keywords allow for block-scoping, which limits the visibility of a variable to the block in which it's declared (a block is defined by curly braces {l This is a crucial feature for managing variable lifecycle and avoiding unintentional interference between different parts of a program.

 ### 2.3.4 Examples and Common Pitfalls

-\- Hoisting: var declarations are hoisted to the top of their scope, which can lead to surprising behavior if not understood properly.
+- Hoisting: var declarations are hoisted to the top of their scope, which can lead to surprising behavior if not understood properly.

 ![](./images/media/image20.jpg){width="8.0in" height="0.75in"}

 ![](./images/media/image21.jpg){width="5.209426946631671e-2in"
-height="7.293635170603674e-2in"}let\' and const are also hoisted but not initialized, which means they cannot be
+height="7.293635170603674e-2in"}let' and const are also hoisted but not initialized, which means they cannot be

 accessed before their declaration due to the temporal dead zone. - Block